How much super should I have?

 - Find lost super

-- Consolidate multiple super accounts
+- Consolidate multiple super accounts into one account

 - Salary sacrifice through your employer